indimail/indimail-virtualdomains/README.md

 There are four Mailing Lists for IndiMail

-1. indimail-support  - You can subscribe for Support [here] (https://lists.sourceforge.net/lists/listinfo/indimail-support).
-You can mail [indimail-support] (mailto:indimail-support@lists.sourceforge.net) for support Old discussions can be seen [here] (https://sourceforge.net/mailarchive/forum.php?forum_name=indimail-support)
+1. indimail-support  - You can subscribe for Support [here](https://lists.sourceforge.net/lists/listinfo/indimail-support).
+You can mail [indimail-support](mailto:indimail-support@lists.sourceforge.net) for support Old discussions can be seen [here](https://sourceforge.net/mailarchive/forum.php?forum_name=indimail-support)
-2. indimail-devel - You can subscribe [here] (https://lists.sourceforge.net/lists/listinfo/indimail-devel).
-You can mail [indimail-devel] (mailto:indimail-devel@lists.sourceforge.net) for development activities.
+2. indimail-devel - You can subscribe [here](https://lists.sourceforge.net/lists/listinfo/indimail-devel).
+You can mail [indimail-devel](mailto:indimail-devel@lists.sourceforge.net) for development activities.
 Old discussions can be seen [here]
 (https://sourceforge.net/mailarchive/forum.php?forum_name=indimail-devel)
 3. indimail-announce - This is only meant for announcement of New Releases or patches.
-You can subscribe []here] (http://groups.google.com/group/indimail)
+You can subscribe [here](http://groups.google.com/group/indimail)
-4. Archive at [Google Groups] (http://groups.google.com/group/indimail).
+4. Archive at [Google Groups](http://groups.google.com/group/indimail).
 This groups acts as a remote archive for indimail-support and indimail-devel.

-There is also a [Project Tracker] (http://sourceforge.net/tracker/?group_id=230686) for IndiMail (Bugs, Feature Requests, Patches, Support Requests)
+There is also a [Project Tracker](http://sourceforge.net/tracker/?group_id=230686) for IndiMail (Bugs, Feature Requests, Patches, Support Requests)